Treatment of symptomatic arrhythmias associated with the Wolff-Parkinson-White syndrome

 Luigi Di Biase, MD, PhD, FHRS, FACC

-- Section Head Electrophysiology, Director of Arrhythmia Services, Associate Professor, Albert Einstein College of Medicine at Montefiore Hospital, New York
+- Cardiologist, Electrophysiologist, Section Head Electrophysiology, Director of Arrhythmia Services, Professor of Medicine, Department of Medicine (Cardiology), Albert Einstein College of Medicine at Montefiore Hospital, New York

 - Edward P Walsh, MD